JFK 50 Mile

 The JFK 50 Mile or the JFK 50 Mile Memorial is an ultramarathon that takes place annually in Washington County, Maryland, United States.
 The first race was held on 30 March 1963, one of numerous 50 mi races that year.
 After the Kennedy assassination, many of these events were never held again.
+It is the oldest continuously held ultramarathon in the US.

-The current course records are held by Hayden Hawks (5:18:40) for men and Ellie Greenwood (6:12:00) for women.
+The current course records are held by David Sinclair (5:08:27) for men and Rachel Drake (5:57:32) for women, both set in 2024.
+Rachel Drake is the only woman to have run the race in under 6 hours.